ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

-# Exporting to Offline Toolchains
+# Exporting to Third Party Toolchains

 [TODO: exporting from mbed Studio]

-If you'd like to develop on mbed OS with an offline tool, or migrate to one as your project develops past prototype, you can choose to export an mbed project to the following toolchains:
+If you'd like to develop on mbed OS with a third party tool, or migrate to one as your project develops past prototype, you can choose to export an mbed project to the following toolchains:

 * Keil uVision4
 * DS-5